POSIdev-community/AI.Plugin.VSCode/README.md

 ## Overview

 The PT Application Inspector plugin finds vulnerabilities and undocumented features in application source code.
 In addition to code analysis, built-in modules detect errors in configuration files and vulnerabilities in third-party components and libraries used in application development.
-The plugin supports Go, Ruby, C#, PHP, Python, Java, JavaScript, and TypeScript languages.
+The plugin supports the following languages: C#, Go, Java, JavaScript, Kotlin, PHP, Python, Ruby, SQL, and TypeScript.

 ## How it works